fastify/fastify-secure-session/README.md

 expect to be there is not present.
 For extra details, you can also enable `trace` level logging.

-Note: instead of using `get` and `set` as seen above, you may also wish to get and set properties on the session object natively in order to make your code compatible with other libraries ie `request.session.data = request.body` and `const data = request.session.data` are also possible.
+Note: instead of using the `get` and `set` methods as seen above, you may also wish to use property getters and setters to make your code compatible with other libraries ie `request.session.data = request.body` and `const data = request.session.data` are also possible.

 ### Using keys as strings